noahehall/theBookOfNoah/0current/hashicorp/vagrant.md

   - containers
     - create and run isolated applications (i.e. software)

-#### vagrant terminology
+#### vagrant terms

 - use cases
   - application appliances
+  - development environments:
+    - frozen in time with a specific set of hardware & software versions
   - isolated sandboxes
+    - testing & experimentation
   - reduce hardware requirements
   - reducing complexity of various hypervisors via a single command line utility

+- vagrant cli: used to start & stop vagrant VMs, initalize new & manage running VMs

+- vagrant file: small programs written in ruby to define & run a VM
+  - can support multi-machine configurations:
+    - e.g. when an application env is distributed across multiple virtual machines

+- vagrant cloud: online marketplace for VMs

+- vagrant boxes: i.e. a VM
-- vagrant boxes: the base img/starting point of a development environment; used to clone a virtual environment instead of creating one from scratch
+  - the base img/starting point of a development environment;
+  - the base BOX is cloned (i.e. reusable) instead of creating one from scratch
   - stored globally for the current user
   - each project uses an initial box to clone from, and never modifies the actual base image (thus their respective guest machines stay isolated)

-- vagrant providers:
+- vagrant providers: plugins that provide support for a specific hypervisor

+- vagrant provisioners: run the first time a VM is started; installs software and setting configurations

+### vagrant workflows

+- connecting to a VM via SSH

+- folder synchronization: bidirectional host >< guest

+- networking: multiple network topologies

 ### important files & locations